 HRTS - Human Rights

-A general introduction to the methods and analysis used to examine human rights abuses, as well as a resource for sources, databases, and other material on human rights.
-Students will learn to analyze and conduct research and to write effective policy briefs and research proposals.
-Prerequisite: HRTS 2500.
+An overview of the methods and analysis used to examine human rights abuses, as well as a resource for sources databases, and other material on human rights.
+Students will learn to analyze and conduct research and write research proposals and analyze existing research.

 This course provides the theoretical understanding and practical skills of human rights advocacy, fact-finding, and outreach.
 The class will analyze the process which creates domestic and international awareness regarding human rights issues from fact finding to effective lobbying.

 This course examines the gendered nature of victimization and human rights abuses.
 Students will analyze the effect of women's differential position in the social structure, including their legal status and political representation.
 Students will study various topics, such as the gendered aspects of public policy and human rights law; the militarization of society; the gendered conduct of war and wartime activities; and the impact of gender on the aftermath of war, conflict prevention, peacemaking, and peacebuilding.

 This course examines the negotiating and bargaining process related to the promotion and protection of internationally recognized human rights.
 We look at both state and non-state actors as well as the tools and tactics used by actors to encourage respect for human rights.

 This course explores the historical development of international human rights as theory and practice, with particular focus on the contributions of the Enlightenment, the French Revolution, and the anti-slavery movement to universal ideals of human rights; World Wars and anti-colonial struggles; and the United Nations Declaration on Human Rights.